Best Methods To Calculate Grow Light Coverage

 - Use wing style reflectors

-- Use a Light Mover
+- Use an automated Light Mover

 When growing in a large area with HPS or CMH grow lights, you can make your grow light coverage more efficient by using multiple smaller lamps compared to one large lamp.